Sanika-Faske/Power-BI-Projects/Rohit Sharma/README.md

-# 🚀 Unveiling the Power BI Dashboard: Rohit Sharma's Stellar Cricket Performance 🏏
+# 🚀Rohit Sharma's Stellar Cricket Performance 🏏

 I'm excited to share a comprehensive Power BI dashboard that showcases the remarkable career of one of cricket's finest – Rohit Sharma. 📊 This Power BI dashboard provides an in-depth analysis of Rohit Sharma's cricket performance.
 The dashboard aggregates and visualizes data from various matches, offering insights into his batting statistics, performance trends, and key milestones throughout his career.